 For instance, setting up a learning-oriented environment makes employees more proactive in pursuing development opportunities.

-5. Leveraging Mentorship and Peer Learning
+5. Use Mentorship and Peer Learning

 Mentoring is getting experienced professionals to volunteer time and energy to counselling, most likely under-qualified or inadequately skilled peers.
 Practical environments with adequate support become conducive to actual knowledge transfer.